 If you’re starting to notice the floor separating from the baseboard or you’ve started to find gaps between the floor and the wall, keep reading to get more information about that problem.
 You can start fixing it with a free inspection from JES.

-Understanding Floor and Wall Gaps, Cracks & Separation Virginia, MD, DC
+Understanding Floor and Wall Gaps, Cracks & Separation in Virginia, Maryland and DC

 Do These Floor and Wall Gaps Look Familiar?